How to Apply

 A. The Writing Sample

 All of the components of your application are important and will receive careful scrutiny by our graduate admissions committee.
 The single most important credential in your application, however, is your writing sample, for it provides the best direct indicator of your ability to do first-rate graduate work in philosophy.
 The rest of the application provides the broader context within which we evaluate the writing sample, but note that we are unlikely to admit an applicant if one of the other components of their application raises ground for concern regarding their ability to succeed in graduate school.
+Note: Please do not put any identifying information on your writing sample.
+At a later point in the admissions process, some of these essays are read "anonymously" by faculty.

 Selecting a Writing Sample: